MethodGrab/firefox-custom-new-tab-page/README.md

 - `npm run start` to load Firefox Developer Edition with the extension installed
 - `npm run watch` to watch for changes and [reload the extension automatically](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Developing_without_browser_restarts)

-_NB: These `npm` commands assume you're on Windows with Firefox Developer Edition installed, modify the paths as needed._
+**Note: These `npm` commands assume you're on Windows with Firefox Developer Edition installed, modify the paths as needed.**

 ### Logging